 Then it was time to part with our cash!
 We headed to Nomad Travel in Manchester which was recommended by both of our GP’s.
 Rabies was discussed first as this is a course of 3 injections that have to be one-two weeks apart.
 The mister was brave and got his first one that day.
 I on the other hand put it off for another week, with some random excuse that I didn’t have the money (slight lie!).
 Rabies is spread by bites, licks on open wounds and scratches.
 The intradermal rabies jab is cheaper than the intramuscular vaccine but this is best to discuss with them whats best for you.
 Our ID Rabies cost £45 per jab compared to £55 for IM from the NHS or travel clinics.
 Even with the jab, if you are bite you still need to clean the wound thoroughly and access medical care for 2 post-exposure jabs.

-Onto Yellow Fever… this one is a must for South America and you are required to show certification proving you have had it to enter the country.
+Onto Yellow Fever… this one is a must for South America and you are meant to show certification proving you have had it to enter the country (this wasn’t the case for us!).
 You need to have this 10 days before travelling but once you have had it you are covered for life.
 This disease is spread by infected mosquitoes in parts of South America.
-Currently, there is a break out in Rio and Sao Paulo that are on our travel plans.
 I was told that this one was really painful and makes you bruise like a peach!
 That’s not true, but I did have a dull headache for 4 days and had a very mild fever (going hot then cold).
 This costs £60 from Nomad Travel and included the cost of the yellow fever booklet.
 Some places charge extra for this so double check your not being ripped off.

 One perk of working for the NHS is that we get Hepatitis B for free!
 However, we didn’t realise that there is actually a global shortage of Hep B, so the places that still have it in stock are tending to put their prices.
 Hep B is generally spread through unprotected sex and blood.
 Now if you are admitted to hospital this could be from a blood transfusion, dirty needles or piercings/tattoos.
 This is why sterile needle kits are suggested!
 Nomads Travel didn’t have it in stock so we luckily found that STA travel have it in stock and haven’t increased there prices.